 Where to sell your ring

-Sell it online: Not satisfied with what you’re being offered by the jeweler or gold dealer?
-You could try selling the ring online either as an bidding style auction or a set listed price.
-This will of course require some marketing on your end.
+- Sell it online: Not satisfied with what you’re being offered by the jeweler or gold dealer?
+You could try selling the ring online either as a bidding style auction or a set listed price.
+This will, of course, require some marketing on your end.

 Ultimately, you want to make sure that you are selling to someone you instinctively feel you can trust.
 More importantly, don’t rush into anything.
 Take your time when making the decision to sell so that you don’t regret it later.